 Where is Paris Fashion Week taking place?

 Paris Fashion Week takes place twice yearly in the French capital, with a Spring/Summer edition and an Autumn/Winter edition.
-The dates are determined by the Fédération Française de la Couture, du Prêt-à-porter des Couturiers et des Créateurs de Mode.
+The dates are determined by the Fédération de la Haute Couture et de la Mode.
 The Haute-Couture collections are always presented before the ready-to-wear collections, which represents half of the shows.

-Currently the Paris Fashion Week’s shows take place mainly in the Carrousel du Louvre.
-During the Fashion Week itself, a hundred shows and events also take place at different venues throughout the city.
+For a long time, Paris Fashion Week’s shows have taken place mainly in the Carrousel du Louvre.
+During the Fashion Week itself, a hundred shows and events also take place at different venues throughout the city, such as the iconic Chanel by Karl Lagerfeld shows, which have been taking place in the Grand Palais for several years.